 - Identify the connections between mindfulness, stress, resilience, connection and sense of belonging

-This course is developed and taught by the staff of Edson College of Nursing and Health Innovation’s Center for Mindfulness, Compassion and Resilience – one of the first university mindfulness centers in the nation created as an institutional priority initiative to build human capacity through an innovative whole-person approach.
+These courses are developed and taught by the staff of Edson College of Nursing and Health Innovation’s Center for Mindfulness, Compassion and Resilience – one of the first university mindfulness centers in the nation created as an institutional priority initiative to build human capacity through an innovative whole-person approach.
 Our instructors have hundreds of hours of experience teaching mindfulness for stress reduction, academic success, leadership development, and personal development.

-Finally, she has been recognized as one of the top 50 female leaders of Arizona for 2023.
+Nika has been recognized as one of the top 50 leaders in Arizona for 2023 by Women We Admire and as Emerging Leader 2024 by Arizona Women in Higher Education.
+In 2023, she was a Senior Fellow at ASU's Learning Enterprise as venture design lead on Personal Development Solutions, created for learners to realize and develop their full potential as thriving human beings.
 She is a registered yoga teacher and ardent advocate for animal rights.
-She serves on the Arizona Veterinary medical Association Task Force and fosters dogs.
-She holds an EdD in leadership and innovation from Arizona State University, an MA in communications from New Mexico State University and a BA in Russian from Columbia University in the City of New York.
+She serves on the Arizona Veterinary Medical Association Wellness Task Force and fosters dogs.
+She holds an EdD in leadership and innovation from Arizona State University, MA in communication from New Mexico State University and a BA in Russian from Columbia University in the City of New York.

 Dr. Nika Gueci on AZ3TV